“Would you feel comfortable going back in to a studio?”

-With the virus still very active, most union voice-over work appears to be still remotely recorded- and this may well continue indefinitely, a permanent alteration to our job space.
-Most indicate this new way of recording VO is working well, keeping animated TV, movies and game production flowing, in contrast to other realms of our economy slowing or shutting down completely.
+With the virus still very active, most union voice-over work appears to be still remotely recorded- and this may well continue.
+Most concede this seems to be working well, keeping most production flowing, despite other realms of our economy slowing or shutting down completely.
 It’s not perfect or as easy (though in some ways it’s preferred by many involved!), but it seems to be working mostly very well.
 Remote collaboration is a good fit with animation and voice acting.

-When considering an in-studio record- solo or a group – it is important for all to realize that voice actors are the only people working in a sound studio- in fact in the entire web of those employed on any of our projects- who cannot perform our duties with a mask on.
+When considering an in-studio record- solo or a group – it is important to realize that voice actors are the only people working in a sound studio- in fact in the entire web of those employed on any of our projects- who cannot perform our duties with a mask on.

 In a group record, the necessarily unmasked voice actors alone incur the increased risk of talking and yelling close to other unmasked voice actors (of indeterminate health habits or exposure) in an enclosed space- the riskiest scenario, according to science.

-In “the before times,” if you had a cold, you stayed home or at least gave a heads up and let the studio make the call.
-Personally, I’ve always viewed “losing” a job for the right reason as a smart as well as a considerate move for a pro.
+What about the prospect of staying home and missing opportunity?
+Personally, I’ve always viewed “losing” a job for the right reason as a smart as well as considerate move for a pro.
 It’s an appreciated gesture that is remembered.
+If you had a cold, you stay home or at least give a heads up and let the studio make the call.